aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

   - prior to v1.2.5, if customers don't take action, the utilized configurations will revert to the latest Accelerator provided defaults.
 Update the last modified date on each custom config file in your input bucket and rerun the state machine post-upgrade to re-apply customizations;
   - post v1.2.5, if customers don't take action, we will continue to utilize a customers customized configurations regardless of each files timestamp;
   - in both cases it is important customers assess the new defaults and integrate them into their custom configuration or it could break Accelerator functionality.
+- The below release specific considerations need to be cumulatively applied (an upgrade from v1.2.3 to v1.2.5 requires you to follow both v1.2.4 and v1.2.5 considerations)

+**Release Specific Upgrade Considerations:**

+- Upgrades to `v1.2.6 and above` from `v1.2.5 and below` - Ensure you apply the config file changes described in the release notes:
+  - Cut-paste the new `"replacements": {},` section at the top of the example config file into your config file, as-is
+    - Enables customers to leverage the repo provided SCP's without customization, simplifying upgrades, while allowing SCP region customization
+    - the cloud-cidrX/cloud-maskX variables are examples of customer provided values that can be used to consistently auto-replace values throughout config files (as we do not reference them in the config file today, these 4 variables are not required at this time)
+  - The new ${variable} are auto-replaced across your config files, SCP's and firewall config files.
+    - as the variables should resolve to their existing values, you can leave your config file using hardcoded region and Accelerator prefix naming, or you can update them to make subsequent file comparisons easier for future upgrades.
+These are most useful for new installations in non ca-central-1 regions
+  - Some repo provide filenames have changed, where they are referenced within the config file, you must update them to their new filenames
+  - The installer has added the option for customers to provide an Accelerator prefix/name.
+Do NOT change these default values, they are not supported in v1.2.6
+  - We do not delete/cleanup old/unused SCP's, in case they were also used by customers for unmanaged OUs or sub-ou's.
+After the upgrade, you should manually delete any old/extra SCP's which are no longer required
 - Upgrades to `v1.2.5 and above` from `v1.2.4 and below` requires the manual removal of the `PBMMAccel-PipelineRole` StackSet before beginning your upgrade (we have eliminated all use of StackSets in this release)
   - In the root AWS account, go to: CloudFormation, StackSets
   - Find: `PBMMAccel-PipelineRole`, and Select the: `Stack Instances` tab